bordumb/wsbtrading/README.md

 This is a pet project to try using an ensemble strategy for online, algorithmic trading.

-``wsbtrading`` is a library that handles data I/O, aggregation, and modeling to facilitate algorithmic trading stategies.
+``wsbtrading`` is a library that handles data I/O, aggregation, and modeling to facilitate algorithmic trading strategies.

-### The goal is simple: tendies, tendies, tendies

 This project is inspired by [this project](https://github.com/bordumb/Deep-Reinforcement-Learning-for-Automated-Stock-Trading-Ensemble-Strategy-ICAIF-2020), however the aim is to advance that work by adding the extending it to the following: